christopher-nguyen-huy/gitswitch-rs/README.md

 	- [x] Macos
 - Rust multiplatform version of [gitswitch-py](https://gist.github.com/christopher-nguyen-huy/718f774e006bbc961f9401208d1afef5)

+## What does it do?
+- Symlinks the selected profile key to `id_rsa`
+- Edits your git email and username

 ## Prerequisites
 - Git installed
 - An `.ssh/accounts` directory in the home directory